1964 split in the Communist Party of India: Sino–Indian War and internment

-On 20 October 1962 there new confrontation at border, marking the beginning of the Sino-Indian War.
+On 20 October 1962 a new confrontation at border marked the beginning of the Sino-Indian War.
 Again, CPI was placed in difficult position.
 The party chairman Dange and other rightist leaders quickly denounced Chinese action.
 However, the official CPI statement was delayed for 11 days due to internal discussions.
 During these 11 days, there were two significant developments in the international sphere - on 25 October 1962 Pravda reversed its position (reportedly due to the Cuban Missile Crisis) and voiced support to China against India, calling for repudiation of McMahon Line and urging restraint among Indian progressives.
 But on 27 October 1962 People's Daily responded to the Soviet olive branch by denouncing Nehru as an imperialist agent and insulted Dange by labeling him as a 'self-styled Marxist-Leninist' who followed Nehru's instructions.
 People's Daily insisted that the Soviet Union must abandon its friendly relations with the Nehru government.
 Following this brief interlude the Soviet Union would support the Indian side in the war, boosting Dange position in the conflict within the party.

 On 1 November 1962, after two days of heated debates, the CPI National Council issued a statement titled Unite to Defend the Motherland against China's Open Aggression, which took an unequivocally 'nationalist' position on the border conflict.
 The statement branded China as the aggressor, rejected Chinese territorial claims and voiced support for the Nehru government to purchase armaments to confront the Chinese military.

 Almost a third of the National Council members had voted against adopting the statement.
 Many CPI members, especially in West Bengal, opposed to the position of the National Council on the border conflict.
 Three Secretariat members resigned in protest against the statement, whilst the remainder of the CPI Secretariat (including Namboodiripad) drafted a letter to the communist parties around the world to explain the CPI position on the border conflict.
-The letter asked the communist parties around the world to pressure the CPC for restraint in the border conflict.
+The letter asked the communist parties around the world to pressure the CCP for restraint in the border conflict.
 Dange travelled to Moscow and to the capitals of other Eastern European countries, to advocate for the CPI position.
 Before his departure, he met Nehru and Lal Bahadur Shastri.